Departments & Organizations

 Distinguished Service Award, New Haven County Medical Association, 2009.

 I live in New Haven together with my wife Merceditas Villanueva, MD, Director of the Yale HIV Program.
-We have two children, Maliya age 15 and Ken, age 12, who keep us inspired and humbled.
+We have two children, Maliya age 15 and Ken, age 12, who inspire and humble us!

 Education & Training